-In our previous article we considered some aspects of distributing several interactions to a single agent.
+In our previous article, we considered some aspects of distributing several interactions to a single agent.
 In this article we introduce the notion of agent focus, enabling us to know what an agent is doing during each moment of time, what customer they service, and what channel they employ.
-We will also address key performance metrics such as agent occupancy in multichannel and multi-contact environment.
+We will also address key performance metrics such as agent occupancy in a multichannel and multi-contact environment.

 What is agent focus and why is it important?

 In contemporary contact centers, each agent must be able to handle multiple customer interactions across different channels.
 This philosophy alone substantially increases contact center performance by improving agents’ productivity and utilization as agents work with several customers simultaneously.
 Moreover, with the expansion of the rich contact experience paradigm, working with each customer becomes richer and richer as it may comprise exchanging multiple interactions of different media types in any order or even in parallel.

 Let us consider an example shown in Figure 1 below.
 Agent Bob is working with three customers simultaneously.